datacentricdesign/mobilehci-2020/README.md

 workshop, by submitting a 2-page position paper expressing your views, experience or opinions towards ethical Data-Centric design of intelligent behaviour.

-Please note that all workshop participants must register for both the workshop and for at least one day of the main MobileHCI 2020 conference.
+**Please note that all workshop participants must register for both the workshop and for at least one day of the main MobileHCI 2020 conference.**

+## Important Dates

+* Submission deadline: August 5th, 2020
+* Notification of acceptance: August 26th, 2020
+* Workshop: October 5th, 2020

+## Format and Contact

 Template: [SIGCHI Extended Abstract](https://chi2020.acm.org/authors/chi-proceedings-format/#EAF)